Andrew Moses (He/Him)

 All About Me

 Early in my career, I worked individually with middle school and high school students, and I found a real passion for helping teens feel empowered and supported.
-I’ve led psychoeducational groups, given talks, and worked closely with adolescents who were struggling with anxiety, depression, self-esteem, peer challenges, and identity concerns.
-My goal with teens is always to provide a safe place to explore emotions while also building practical skills for resilience and growth.
+I have led psychoeducational groups, given talks, and worked closely with adolescents who were struggling with anxiety, depression, self-esteem, peer challenges, and identity concerns.
+Over the years, I have also developed a strong interest in working with individuals of all ages who are navigating the challenges of obsessive-compulsive disorder (OCD).
+I am committed to helping clients understand the nature of their thoughts and behaviors and to providing evidence-based strategies that support long-term progress.